sratgh/CarND-Capstone/README.md

 ```python
 SAFE_DISTANCE_TO_STOP_LINE = 60
 ```
-* In order to give the classifier enough time to process enough images and cut the right decision before the vehicles crosses an intersection, the vehicle is reducing it's velocity.
-The distance can be calibrated to improve the behavior with the following parameter:
+* In order to give the classifier enough time to process enough images and cut the right decision before the vehicle crosses an intersection, the vehicle is reducing it's velocity.
+The distance at which deceleration starts can be calibrated to improve this behavior with the following parameter:
 ```python
 # Distance to start decelerating.
 This distance is the threshold in meters for
 # starting to slow down the vehicle.
 This parameter is related with the definition